wolter/CustomModules/README.md

 All Cognigy Custom Modules are provided under the MIT license.

 ## Installation
-All modules in this repository are provided as TypeScript source code.
+All modules in this repository are provided as [TypeScript](https://www.typescriptlang.org/) source code which can be transpiled to JavaScript.
 In order to use them in your Cognigy.AI installation, you need to perform the following steps:

 1. Clone the repository
 2. Navigate to a module folder (e.g. modules/salesforce), run `npm install` to install dependencies and `tsc` to transpile the module from TypeScript to JavaScript